jaganraajan/login_app/README.md

 # vision

-A add-on Flutter application for mobile support of authenticating and communicating with external server to display dashboards.
+A simple login page designed in Flutter

 <table>
   <tr>